jdx/crm_rails_jquery/README.md

 There are 4 applications in this series:

+* [CRM Rails](http://github.com/dickeyxxx/crm_rails).
+A standard Rails app with no ajax and an API.
+Shows the baseline of how most apps are developed today.
 * [CRM Rails-jQuery](http://github.com/dickeyxxx/crm_rails_jquery).
-A fork of this application that uses basecamp-style ajax.
-Designed to show why
+A fork of CRM Rails that uses basecamp-style ajax.
 * [CRM Angular](http://github.com/dickeyxxx/crm_angular).
-An Angular.js app that interfaces to this server.
+An Angular.js app that interfaces to either CRM Rails or CRM node.js.
 * [CRM node.js](http://github.com/dickeyxxx/crm_node).
-A replacement for this server written in node.js.
+A drop-in replacement for the CRM Rails API written in node.js.

 TODO